Skip to content Go to the menu

 Content type: Page

-Activities and Goals of the Association The MUST Association is open to all student musicians.
+Activities and Objectives of the Association The MUST association is open to all student musicians.
 It offers rehearsal space at its facilities and provides opportunities to perform in its concerts.
 A meeting (in October) brings members together to form new groups.
 The association also welcomes established groups.
-A sense of community is essential to join MUST!
+A team spirit is essential to join MUST!

 Ma’LICE – Chemistry Division